jakobgaspar/jakobgaspar/README.md

 - 💞️ I’m looking to collaborate on ... github
 - 📫 How to reach me ... gmail
 - 😄 Pronouns: ... him/he
 - ⚡ Fun fact: ...
-I play fiitball
+I play football

 <!---
 jakobgaspar/jakobgaspar is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.